DataDog/datadog-api-client-java/api_docs/v1/LogsProcessor.md

 # Interface LogsProcessor

-Definition of a logs processor
+Definition of a logs processor.
 ## Implementing Classes

 * LogsArithmeticProcessor